ayrat555/rock/README.md

 ## Basic Usage

-To clusterize points using the Rock algorithm use should use Rock.clusterize/4 with the provided arguments:
+To clusterize points using the Rock algorithm you should use Rock.clusterize/4 with the arguments:

   * `points`, points that will be clusterized
   * `number_of_clusters`, the number of desired clusters.